Reporting domestic accounts and financial contracts

 - agreements relating to investment services and/or ancillary services (30/06/20yy or 31/12/20yy).

-To enable identification of the persons behind these accounts, financial contracts and transactions involving cash, the declarers must also report the following information in each case:
+To enable identification of the persons behind these accounts, financial contracts and transactions involving cash, reporting agents must also submit the following information in each case:

-- for natural persons: National Register number (or BIS number) or, failing that, name and first name, date of birth, place of birth (optional) and country of birth;
+- for natural persons: National Register number (or BIS number) or, in the absence thereof, full name, date of birth, place of birth (optional) and country of birth;

-- for legal persons: number under which they are registered at the Crossroads Bank for Enterprises or, failing that, full name, legal form, if any, and country of establishment.
+- for legal persons: registration number with the Crossroads Bank for Enterprises or, in the absence thereof, full name, legal form, if any, and country of establishment.

-More information about the obligation to declare domestic accounts, financial contracts and transactions involving cash is also available from the Federal Public Service (FPS) Finance, which is legally authorised to answer your questions.
+More information on the obligation to report domestic accounts, financial contracts and transactions involving cash is available from the Federal Public Service (FPS) Finance, which is required by law to answer your questions.